-This class will be following a fully face-to-face where you must be physically present in the classroom.
+This class will be following a fully face-to-face where you must be physically present in the classroom to receive the course lectures.
 Starting at the beginning of the semester, we will meet in a classroom (see your schedule).
-These sessions are imperative for discussing how to be successful in this course, going over what is expected for the rest of the semester, attending lectures, and activities.
+These sessions are imperative for discussing how to be successful in this course, going over what is expected for the rest of the semester, and attending lectures.
 Attendance is necessary for the successful completion of this course.

-Course information (e.g., syllabus, schedule, assignments, papers, projects, media and potential student handouts) is accessed through the Blackboard website and in class.
-The student is responsible for receiving and reviewing all information posted on Blackboard and given in class.

-If the student has questions/concerns about this information, then she/he should contact the instructor (via office hours, SPC email, or phone).
-There will be assignments each week which have to be submitted via Blackboard or in class depending on the assignment.
+Course information (e.g., syllabus, schedule, assignments, papers, projects, media and potential student handouts) is accessed through the Blackboard website.
+The student is responsible for reviewing all information posted on this site.
+If the student has questions/concerns about this information, then she/he should contact the instructor (via SPC email).
+There will be assignments each week which have to be submitted via Blackboard or in person depending on the assignment.